 You should never sign a medical authorization, settlement agreement, or other document provided by the insurance company without first having it reviewed by a lawyer.
 This ensures that you are not waiving important legal rights and are receiving what you deserve.
 He can also provide the insurance company with the medical records they truly need and not irrelevant ones that invade your privacy and hurt your case.
 If you need to file a claim following a drunk driving crash in Grapevine, contact us online or call our office in Colleyville directly at 817.380.4888 to schedule your free case review.

-We help car crash victims throughout Arlington, North Richland, Grapevine, Bedford, Hurst, Eules and all points between.
+We help car accident victims throughout Arlington, North Richland, Grapevine, Bedford, Hurst, Eules and all points between.